placebeyondtheclouds/placebeyondtheclouds.github.io/_posts/2025-11-13-mobula8-runcam.md

 set debug_mode = GYRO_RAW
 ```

-I set `debug_mode = BATTERY` midway through the build to debug the voltage sag problem
+I set `debug_mode = BATTERY` midway through the first part of the build to debug the voltage sag problem

 ```
 save